ADOBE PATTERN LIBRARY

 Moving from boxed products (with their traditional 18-month lifecycle) to a cloud-based recurring revenue model came with an expectation of much more frequent updates.
 This, coupled with the ability of a customer to unsubscribe at any time, was the driving force behind making our products work more consistently and release more frequently.

-We chose to start with the (then) nascent touch space, as there was a greater opportunity to effect change.
+We chose to start with the (then) nascent touch space, as there was a more significant opportunity to effect change.
 We hoped that success in this area would also bring learnings we could use to roll out this approach across a greater range of products and services.

 My Role

-I was the user experience lead and acting project manager for this initiative, partnering with designers, product managers and other key stakeholders from around the world and paired with a local engineering scrum team to deliver these as reusable code.
+I was the user experience lead and acting project manager for this initiative, partnering with designers, product managers, and other key stakeholders from around the world.
+I also partnered with a local engineering scrum team to deliver these as reusable code.

-Also, realizing that adoption of these components would, in part, be driven by my ability to build consensus, I began a series of recurring meetings with a core team to review existing work, work in progress and the desired functionality of future releases.
-This in turn created a prioritized list of potential components...which was then reviewed with the extended teams (6 offices across 4 countries).
-Feedback was collected and designs iterated.
+Also, realizing that the adoption of these components would, in part, be driven by my ability to build consensus, I began a series of recurring meetings with a core team to review existing work, work in progress, and the desired functionality of future releases.
+This, in turn, created a prioritized list of potential components...which was then reviewed with the extended teams (6 offices across 4 countries).
+Feedback was collected, and designs were iterated.

-The results of this initiative were a set of guiding principles, patterns, components (asset sheets), a guide to consistent use of gestures, icons and an aggregator page which would automatically list all projects tagged as “touchapps” within the wikispace.
+The results of this initiative were a set of guiding principles, patterns, components (asset sheets), a guide to consistent use of gestures, icons, and an aggregator page that would automatically list all projects tagged as "touch apps" within the wiki space.

 To improve ease of adoption, a Getting Started Guide was created as a starting point for new designers to the touch space.
 It included:

-Established patterns were grouped by affinity and behaviors documented.
-Each section had both a brief description of the logic for each state of the patterns as well as examples of each possible state (non-application specific).
-These examples were provided as both .ai and .psd files so that any of the designers could use them as a starting point for their designs
+Established patterns were grouped by affinity and behaviors were documented.
+Each section had a brief description of the logic for each state of the patterns and examples of each possible state (non-application specific).
+These examples were provided as both .ai and .psd files so that any designers could use them as a starting point for their designs.

-While the patterns were a good starting point for any design, it was through the use of a consistent library of components that designers could still innovate while maintaining the “look and feel” of the Adobe Touch brand.
+While the patterns were a good starting point for any design, it was through a consistent library of components that designers could still innovate while maintaining the "look and feel" of the Adobe Touch brand.

 I also acted as a liaison with our icon team (located in Germany).
-I would meet with them weekly to provide feedback on our existing body of icon work and to communicate a prioritized list of our “asks” from the designers.
-The Icon team would then, in turn, create and maintain the icons within this page. (the exception to this process being an "all hands on deck" week prior to Apple releasing the retina displays...during which every designer on the team was responsible for producing their @2x assets)
+I would meet with them weekly to provide feedback on our existing body of icon work and to communicate a prioritized list of our "asks" from the designers.
+The Icon team would then, in turn, create and maintain the icons within this page. (the exception to this process was an "all hands on deck" the week before Apple released the retina displays...during which every designer on the team was responsible for producing their @2x assets)

 Through the use of tagging, projects would automatically be added to this page.

-Periodically the core team would surf the wiki and add tags as needed.
+The core team would periodically surf the wiki and add tags as needed.

 Impact

-Through improved cross-team communication, the creation of assets and patterns which could be used as the starting point for any projects and most importantly improved communication between all those involved, we were able to effectively improve time to market by a factor of twofold while also maintaining a consistent brand/product experience.
+Through improved cross-team communication, the creation of assets and patterns that could be used as the starting point for any projects, and most importantly, improved communication between all those involved, we were able to effectively improve time to market by a factor of twofold while also maintaining a consistent brand/product experience.